 The U.S. is a nation built by immigrants, and people from other countries continue to make invaluable contributions to American society.

+But, did you know that some of the most iconic faces in entertainment are the product of immigration?
 Click through to see the richest celebrities from other countries and discover their net worths.

 Prague-born Madeleine Albright broke a particularly high glass ceiling when she became the first woman to serve as U.S. secretary of state in 1997.
 And with $10 million in the bank, she’s also shattered some earnings records, putting her among some very wealthy and powerful women.